Code-Institute-Submissions/MunichFlatFinder/README.md

 ## Testing
-All the tests can be found on this [Google Doc](https://docs.google.com/document/d/12Mpm1vwEwq9IfPkyUSRuJDtpQFNdUYEUW3P4D_otnWM/edit?usp=sharing).
+All the tests can be found on this [document](https://github.com/mathilde206/MunichFlatFinder/blob/master/MunichFlatFinder%20-%20Tests.pdf).

 ## Contributing
 ### Getting the code up and running